aces/Loris/README.md

     ```
     cd /var/www/$projectname/tools
     ./install.sh
+    ```

+4. Apache configuration and restart
+LORIS requires Apache's mod_rewrite module to rewrite its URLs.
+Enable this module, then restart Apache:

+    ```
+    sudo a2enmod rewrite
     sudo service apache2 reload
     ```

-4. Go to http://localhost to verify that the LORIS core database has been successfully installed.
+5. Go to http://localhost to verify that the LORIS core database has been successfully installed.
 Congratulations!
 Log in with the username “admin” and the password you supplied for this user while running the Install script.

     _Note_: Apache config files will be installed as *.conf, per Ubuntu 14.04.
-Rename these if running earlier version.
+If running an earlier version of Ubuntu, rename these files, then run the following commands.
+After, restart Apache.

     ```
     sudo a2dissite default
     sudo a2ensite $projectname
     ```
-5. Note that the default Loris setup assumes that Loris is running on localhost.
+6. Note that the default Loris setup assumes that Loris is running on localhost.
 If this is not the case, you'll have to manually update the URL and Host config variables in the ConfigSettings table by running the following SQL commands from a MySQL prompt: